donald-okara/what-beats-rock/README.md

 - 🧠 AI justifications for every response
 - 🎯 Points awarded based on creativity or logic
 - 🔄 Endless chain until an answer is repeated
+- 👑 Leaderboard and highscores for more gamation

 ---